Galapagos Islands - Best Time - Cost

 Hotel Tips & Tours

 Charles Darwin arrived on the Galapagos Islands for the first time in 1835.
 He became famous due to his theory of evolution.
-The exhibition on San Cristobal is dedicated to Charles Darwin and explains the different currents and their influence for such a rich biodiversity.
+The exhibition on San Cristobal is dedicated to Charles Darwin and explains the different currents and their influence on such rich biodiversity.

 How to Get to Galapagos

 You need to fly to Quito first.
-Stay close to the airport otherwise it’s a far travel to Quito city center.
+Stay close to the airport; otherwise, it’s a far journey to Quito city center.
 The Wyndham Hotel is located next to the Mariscal Sucre Airport.
 Other hotels and guesthouses nearby (Bookmark the Link for your future booking).
-Consider if you prefer to stay in the Quito city center you need to take a taxi for around $30 for each ride.
+Consider if you prefer to stay in the Quito city center, you need to take a taxi for around $30 for each ride.
 Safe taxis are the ones with a yellow/orange sign.
-Take a flight to Galapagos the next day either to the main airport of the Galapagos Islands to Baltra; a small island located north of Santa Cruz or to San Cristobal.
+Take a flight to Galapagos the next day either to the main airport of the Galapagos Islands to Baltra, a small island located north of Santa Cruz or to San Cristobal.
 Avianca, Tame, and Lan serve the Galapagos Islands from Quito and Guayaquil in the south.
-Book your return flights in advance same for flights from San Cristobal to Isabel especially for the peak season.
-Usually flights from Quito take roughly 3 h with a short stop at Guayaquil.
-Prices vary a lot depending on the season.
+Book your return flights in advance the same for flights from San Cristobal to Isabel, especially for the peak season.
+Usually, flights from Quito take roughly 3 h with a short stop at Guayaquil.
+Prices vary a lot, depending on the season.

 How Much Time to Spend on a Cruise and the Galapagos Islands

 First of all, it depends on your preferences.
 Of course, a cruise along these outstanding islands is a once in a lifetime experience.
-Usually you can’t visit all of these islands in one cruise.
-Depending on the National Park permits the offered cruises are separated in sections.
-Some visitors just make a cruise for a couple of days while others stay here for weeks.
-Each island is different, every day is extraordinary and unforgettable.
+Usually, you can’t visit all of these islands on one cruise.
+Depending on the National Park permits, the offered cruises are separated in sections.
+Some visitors take a cruise for a couple of days while others stay here for weeks.
+Each island is different; every day is extraordinary and unforgettable.
 Stay at least a week, better two to explore several islands.
-To get the most out of your stay book a cruise and spend a couple of days on Galapagos.
-We travelled independently and spent eight days here which was too short in our opinion.
-We plan to go here again at least for two weeks in 2020.
-Follow us on Instagram
+To get the most out of your stay, book a cruise and spend a couple of days on Galapagos.
+We traveled independently and spent eight days here, which was too short, in our opinion.

 Are the Galapagos Islands Safe for Traveling